chimmelb/chatserver-homework/README.md

 4. Stretch step #2 - if that data is useful, it'd be cool to make an angular graph on the log page.
 Messages per minute or something.
 Visual stuff is always cooler than server-side . . . it's hard to sell the backend.

 ** Testing **
 Testing will be with [Mocha](http://mochajs.org/).
-This project didn't have anything about continuous delivery, so test will be run manually (SSH into VM server, `vagrant ssh`, and then run the tests `make test`).
+This project didn't have anything about continuous delivery, so test will be run manually (SSH into VM server, `vagrant ssh`, and then run the tests `npm test`).
 Mocha gives a nice little output thought.

 **Time**
 A lot of key pieces are in place, and certainly possible, already.
 I'd say it'll take about 5 hours for the chat actions, and another 5 hours for the tests.
 Client-side work will be about 5 hours (masking the different rooms, buttons).
 Logging should be another 5, with that front-end taking about 3 (5 with the graph).
 20 hours in a week?
 My wife might kill me . . . this isn't even for work!
 Let's see how far I get...